wp-staging/wp-staging/readme.txt

 == Changelog ==

+= 0.9.4 =
+* Fix: Large files are copied partly
+* New: Option for cloning sites which are moved into a subdirectory.
+Read more: https://codex.wordpress.org/Giving_WordPress_Its_Own_Directory
+* New: Create an alternative copy method for large files
+* Tweak: Change some error notices

+= 0.9.3 =
+* Fix: Rating container is not shown because of wrong wordpress option name
+* Tweak: Change color of the rating links

 = 0.9.2 =
 * Fix: A conflict with the plugin WP Migrate DB (Pro)
 * Fix: Limit the staging name to maximum of 16 characters for migration process